LIBROCT/learngit/readmetwo.txt

 Git is a version control system.
 Git is free software.
-Git may be is good.
+Git may be is a difference good.